Friday, December 08, 2023

 But it was difficult work.
 I would sometimes get through several maggots before I had hooked one correctly and could finally cast my line.
 Sometimes I would talk to them, trying to get them to co-operate, reason with them that it was going to be better for both of us to do it this way or they could end up being hooked through the stomach by accident, and that's a horrible way to go.
 You'd get maggot juice all over your hands and there'd be nowhere to properly wash them, just reeds and pond water.
 This was man country, you see.
 Just wipe them on your trousers, shut up, and eat your cheese and ham sandwiches.
 I resented having life in my hands.
 It stank.
 Sometimes when the wind died down you would hear the maggots dry-rustling in the box next to you as you sat and waited.

-I would later avoid maggots and opt for sweetcorn or the homebaked fish crack, but this often repeated struggle with the maggots really stuck with me.
+I would later avoid maggots altogether and opt for sweetcorn or the homebaked fish mudpie, but this oft repeated struggle with the maggots really stuck with me.
 The desperate - personal - violence.
 The perverse sense of frustration.
 The miserable anger that something would not cooperate under my thumb, even when I had almost total control.
 The spilling over into madness, humour trying to work its way into the situation.
 It's nothing.
 It's funny, actually.
 I would try to hook their ugly (or was it cute?) little face as neatly as I could, but they would squirm and try to avoid being hooked in the face, so you had to be tough with them.
 Sometimes they would burst inadvertently under the pressure of my grip and their insides would spurt out in a truly awful manner.
 I would scold the maggot for being so repulsive and disgusting and getting on my nice shirt.
 "Come on you little shit.
 Don't be like that.
 Just do it."
 All they had to do was co-operate and we could avoid all of this mess, but no. They had to make it difficult.

 * * * * *

 My frustration with the maggot was manifold.
 I didn't really know anything about maggots other than they're like, pre-flies, or something (gross).
 I perhaps had even less of an idea what went on in a maggot brain than a fly brain.
-I had no understanding of the thing I was trying to manipulate and it was "all my will", and yet the frustration was projected solely onto the living thing I was controlling.
+I had no understanding of the thing I was trying to manipulate. the interaction was "all my will", and yet the frustration was projected solely onto the living thing I was controlling.
 On reflection, of course the maggot only wanted to be left alone.
 But not only was this maggot not human, but as an insect larvae, it was "barely an animal".
 It was at the very bottom of the us/them hierarchy, about as "other" as a living thing can be.
 It was almost as if they were to be conveniently reduced even further, to the role of object.

 The odd thing that struck me is that so often, to feel the same level of frustration with an actual object, you have to anthropomorphise it, as per my dad's petrol pump.
 An inanimate object wrongs you and your desire is to personify it.
 There doesn't have to be any malice in popping a berry between your fingers for fun, coz, you know, it's just a berry.
 Until, perhaps, some stray juice goes in your eye, at which point it becomes "you little bastard".
-You trip over the lip of a carpet and it's suddenly "this motherfucker just tried to trip me up!".When an object hits us like a subject and it stirs out anger, we anthropomorphise it in a desperate attempt to reason with it.
+You trip over the lip of a carpet and it's suddenly "this motherfucker just tried to trip me up!".
+When an object hits us like a subject and it stirs our anger, we anthropomorphise it in a desperate attempt to reason with it.
 Here, the effect can be comical.
 Classic slapstick: man walks into lamppost, man angrily kicks lamppost thereby stubbing his toe, man shake fist at lamppost.

 When the opposite occurs and we treat subjects like objects, it conjures up our most sociopathic tendencies.
-The way I treated the maggots happened partly coz i was a kid and partly coz it's a maggot, who I cared little about coz I don't really have any affinity with them.
+The way I treated the maggots happened partly coz i was a kid and partly coz it's a maggot, who I cared little about, coz I don't really have any affinity with them.
 I had all the power and no one was going to tell me to do otherwise.
 It wasn't like I was enjoying being mean to the maggots, although I started to resent them more over time as our relationship soured and i resented the messy work.
 But mostly it happened coz that was the name of the game.
 I was more or less conducting myself in a manner that was required of me.
-I'd already got the lake, rod in hand, what else was going to happen?
+I'd already got to the lake, rod in hand; what else was going to happen?
 Some maggot faces were inevitably going to get hooked.

 I think this goes some way to explaining how police might feel when they're brutalising a detainee who perhaps doesn't respond in exactly the manner demanded by the brutaliser.
 Even when they have been granted a monopoly over violence and a license to use force, they dehumanise the squirming detainee who resists subjugation.
 In fact, precisely because they have a monopoly over violence, a license to use force, and a societal expectation to use it, are they in a position conducive to enacting dehumanisation.
 They crush the worm that fails to submit to a hook being forced through the face.
 I think some of the worst behaviour occurs when in attempting to force a subject into the role of object, the object speaks back and defiantly resists sublimation.
 When a victim squirms, they must be crushed, turned to mush, beyond recognition, or else we would have to face the horror we are inflicting.